josegoliva/windowcleaner-website/README.md

     *To give a bit of context*: My name is Jose Garcia Olivia, and I was born in Caracas, Venezuela.
 When I came to the RCA, what I realised is that the first contact I had with people from South America in London were the cleaners working at the College (Julian, Jorge and Diego from Colombia – and Javier from Bolivia)...

 Everything between the dashes at the top of the file is meta-information.
-Note that you have to set `layout: post` for the article to render correctly, and add the special tag `articles` so it shows up in the right places.
+Note that you have to set `layout: post` for the article to render correctly.

 The main text of the article lives under the meta-information.
 Here, you can use markdown to apply basic formatting.
 See [this guide for the syntax](https://guides.github.com/features/mastering-markdown/).